Zete0/Guides/Basics/1 Common Openers.md

 #### Fundementally, we want to account for several things in our opener
 #### By understanding these principles, we should be able to effectively open on any map in any position
+#### Ultimately, our goal is to build our starting economy as quickly as possible so we may field more units

 ### Opening Principles:
 - **Take all nearby metal as soon as possible**